Life can feel a little flat. And at some point you’re going to sit down and think:

 If you’re lucky, the answer will be a resounding, “Yes!
 BEST.
 YEAR.
 EVER!”

-But if there’s something in your life that’s not quite working right, the odds are you were counting down the seconds to New Year’s day, just so you could see the back of 2017.
+But if there’s something in your life that’s not quite working right, the odds are you were counting down the seconds to New Year’s day.

 For a lot of people, that ‘thing’ is work.